-The Company manufactures, markets and sells products including pillows, mattresses, and other related products.
+The Company manufactures, markets and sells products including pillows, mattresses and other related products.
 The Company manufactures essentially all its pressure-relieving TEMPUR® products at three manufacturing facilities, with one located in Denmark and two in the U.S. The Company has sales distribution subsidiaries operating in the U.S., Europe and Asia Pacific and has third party distribution arrangements in certain other countries where it does not have subsidiaries.
-The Company sells its products through four sales channels: Retail, Direct, Healthcare, and Third party.
+The Company sells its products through four sales channels: Retail, Direct, Healthcare and Third party.

-- (b) Reclassifications-Certain prior period amounts have been reclassified to conform to the 2008 presentation including the presentation of General, administrative and other expenses which includes research and development expenses previously disclosed separately in the Consolidated Statements of Income.
-These changes do not materially affect previously reported subtotals within the Consolidated Financial Statements for any previous period presented. - (c) Basis of Consolidation-The accompanying financial statements include the accounts of Tempur-Pedic International and its subsidiaries.
+- (b) Accounting Standards Codification-In June 2009, the Financial Accounting Standards Board (FASB) confirmed that the FASB Accounting Standards Codification (FASB ASC) will become the single official source of authoritative US Generally Accepted Accounting Principles (US GAAP) (other than guidance issued by the Securities and Exchange Commission (SEC)), superseding existing FASB, American Institute of Certified Public Accountants (AICPA), Emerging Issues Task Force (EITF) and related literature.
+All other literature is considered non-authoritative.
+FASB ASC does not change US GAAP; it introduces a new structure that is organized in an easily accessible online research system.
+The FASB ASC became effective for the Company on September 30, 2009. - (c) Basis of Consolidation-The accompanying financial statements include the accounts of Tempur-Pedic International and its subsidiaries.
 All subsidiaries are wholly-owned.
 Intercompany balances and transactions have been eliminated.
-The Company does not hold any interest in variable-interest entities. - (d) Use of Estimates-The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+As of December 31, 2009 the Company does not hold any interest in variable-interest entities. - (d) Use of Estimates-The preparation of financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
 The Company's results are affected by economic, political, legislative, regulatory and legal actions.
 Economic conditions, such as recessionary trends, inflation, interest and monetary exchange rates, government fiscal policies, and changes in the prices of raw materials, can have a significant effect on operations.
 While the Company maintains reserves for anticipated liabilities and carries various levels of insurance, the Company could be affected by civil, criminal, regulatory or administrative actions, claims or proceedings. - (e) Foreign Currency-Assets and liabilities of non-U.S. subsidiaries, whose functional currency is the local currency, are translated into U.S. dollars at period-end exchange rates.
 Income and expense items are translated at the average rates of exchange prevailing during the period.
-The adjustment resulting from translating the financial statements of foreign subsidiaries are included in Accumulated other comprehensive income, a component of Stockholders' Equity and are included in net earnings only upon sale or liquidation of the underlying foreign subsidiary or affiliated company.
-Foreign currency transaction gains and losses are recognized in net earnings based on differences between foreign exchanges rates on the transaction date and on the settlement date. - (f) Derivative Financial Instruments-The Company accounts for derivative financial instruments and hedging activities in accordance with Statement of Financial Accounting Standards (SFAS) No. 133, "Accounting for Derivative Instruments and Hedging Activities (as amended)" (SFAS 133).
-In accordance with this standard, derivative instruments are recorded on the balance sheet as either an asset or liability measured at its fair value.
-Changes in the fair value of derivative instruments are either recognized in income immediately to offset the gain or loss on the hedged item, or deferred and recorded in Stockholders' Equity as a component of Accumulated other comprehensive (loss) income.
-The ineffective portion of the change in fair value of a hedge is recognized in income immediately.
-The Company has designated an interest rate swap that effectively fixes the floating LIBOR-based interest rate on a declining balance of the 2005 senior credit facility as a cash flow hedge.
-See Note 4 for more information on the Company's interest rate swap.
+The adjustments resulting from translating the financial statements of foreign subsidiaries are included in Accumulated other comprehensive loss (OCL), a component of Stockholders' Equity, and included in net earnings only upon sale or liquidation of the underlying foreign subsidiary or affiliated company.
+Foreign currency transaction gains and losses are recognized in net earnings based on differences between foreign exchanges rates on the transaction date and on the settlement date.